miqbaltariq/SECP1513202420251/03/firdauslani03/readme.md

 </p>
 <br>

-In this assignment, I was introduced regarding a consulting company called EY CONSULTING.
-The industry talk showed me regarding the companies operation and they gave us an insight as well as tips in order to succeed in the job market.
-Additionally they also shared key skills that are required for a graduate to stand-out and be more appealing to employers in the future.
+Based on the talk, they showed me insights as well as tips for me to develop numerous skills to stay competitive and succeed in the jobmarket.
+The insights from Sharon Lim on SAP, Brandon Tang’s dynamic career journey, and Fakrul Arif’s expertise in web development have reinforced the importance of adaptability and continuous learning.
+I now recognize the true value of platforms such as GitHub, that induces self-learning and the need to embrace emerging technologies.
+EY’s commitment to nurturing talent has moved me to explore a wide-spread of career opportunities in Information Communication Technologies (ICT), making sure that I will be fully prepared for the challenges and obstacles in the near future.